 Another post that fills me with pride is this, a study of several comedies in the 1960-’61 season that both proved how Dick Van Dyke wasn’t alone in its sophisticated suburban thematics and allowed me to highlight three interesting single-season works (and a rare pilot script)!

-Thanks again to every reader, subscriber, and friend who’s made these last six years possible!
+Thanks again to everyone who’s made these last seven years possible!

-Come back next week for another Wildcard post!
-And tune in Monday for our monthly Musical Theatre post!
+Come back next week for another Wildcard!
+And tune in Tuesday for more Dobie Gillis!